Good Mail Day – A primer for Making Eye Popping Postal Art

 Good Mail Day Resources

-From Good Mail Day: Stickers and seals
+From Good Mail Day: Stickers and mail seals

 Oh, at the back of the book there are some postal stickers!
 Yay!